ntalreja58/Cybersecurity-Awareness-among-Law-Enforcement/README.md

 ## Analysis:

-The analysis section includes a correlation analysis and a regression analysis.
+The analysis section includes a correlation analysis (correlation.png) and a regression analysis ().
 The correlation analysis examines the relationships between different variables, such as gender, age, cybercrime experience, training, and concern about cyberattacks on police vehicles.
 It highlights some unexpected findings, like the negative correlation between gender and other variables, and the positive correlation between training and concern about cyberattacks, which aligns with the study's hypothesis.

 The regression analysis investigates the association between the study groups (experimental and sham) and the concern about cyberattacks on police vehicles (Q19).
 While the analysis suggests an association, it is not statistically significant at conventional levels.
 However, the researchers acknowledge the need for a larger sample size to obtain more robust and statistically significant results.